SEDANS & HATCHBACKS

 Mazda is committed to addressing the safety and concerns of its customers.

 In certain vehicles with continued exposure to high levels of humidity over long periods, the driver and/or front passenger air bag inflator supplied by Takata could produce excessive internal pressure in the event of a crash where the front air bag is designed to deploy.
-The excessive internal pressure may cause the inflator housing to rupture with metal fragments, which may increase the risk of injury to the vehicle occupants.
+The excessive internal pressure may cause the inflator housing to rupture with metal fragments.
+An inflator rupture could result in metal fragments striking and potentially seriously injuring vehicle occupants.

 If your vehicle is affected by this recall, Mazda encourages you to take immediate action to have your vehicle repaired—at no cost to you.